 CHAMNHA is a three-year inter-disciplinary research project funded by the Belmont Forum that will quantify the risks from heat on maternal and neonatal health, document behaviour and develop interventions to reduce the impact of current climate risks and future climate change.
 The consortium includes research partners in the UK, Burkina Faso, Kenya, South Africa, Sweden, Norway, and the US.

 The CHAMNHA research programme has five research streams to develop evidence on the management of heatwaves and for adaptation in health systems in sub-Saharan Africa.
 The research will focus on the development of low-cost interventions to reduce the burden of heat-related conditions on maternal and newborn health.

 Heatwaves are expected to increase in number and intensity in the coming years due to climate change.
 African countries are likely to be particularly affected by the health impacts of heatwaves.

-The following video was created by our colleagues from Institut de Recherche en Sciences de la Santé (IRSS), Burkina Faso, and from Aga Khan University, Kenya.
+The following videos were created by our colleagues from Institut de Recherche en Sciences de la Santé (IRSS), Burkina Faso, and from Aga Khan University, Kenya.

 Vision and activities

 CHAMNHA will generate new knowledge on protecting the health of mothers and babies from extreme temperature.
 The CHAMNHA project will quantify the burden of disease resulting from heat stress during pregnancy and in the neonatal period; generate evidence on effective, acceptable and feasible heat interventions; and facilitate adaptation planning to improve preparedness and reduce the impacts of extreme heat on Maternal and Neonatal health (MNH) in sub-Saharan Africa.